So, you’re pregnant?!?! Congrats!

 By the time you’re 6 weeks, the technologist should be able to at least see a gestational sac, maybe even a fetal pole (aka the baby).

 By 7 weeks, they should see a fetal pole and most likely a heart beat.
+Around this time is a great time to get the most accurate ultrasound computer estimated due date for your pregnancy.

 Keep in mind that the fetal pole is only measuring in millimeters, so waiting until the appropriate time is EXTREMELY important.